Skip to main content

 What Does It Mean When Your Neck Hurts?
 5 Neck Pain Causes

-Neck pain is incredibly common and easy to treat with the right chiropractic care.
-It doesn’t always mean that something serious is wrong, either.
+Neck pain is incredibly common, but what does it mean when your neck hurts?
+It doesn’t always mean that something serious is wrong.
 Chronic neck pain can originate from something as simple as bad posture.
-An uncomfortable work chair or pillow in your bed can be just as responsible, too.
+An uncomfortable work chair or pillow can also be the answer to what does it mean when your neck hurts.

-Your neck works hard to support your head’s wide range of motion all day, every day.
-Understandably, your neck muscles will get sore from time to time!
-In this post, we’ll answer the question, “What Does It Mean When Your Neck Hurts?” and go over some rare causes that can require medical treatment.
+Your neck works hard to support your head all day, every day.
+Understandably, your neck muscles will get sore!
+In this post, we’ll answer the question, “What does it mean when your neck hurts?” and go over some common causes.

 1. Repetitive Motions

-Just as repetitive movements can strain other muscles in your body, the same thing can happen to your neck.
-In fact, repetitive motion is an extremely common cause of neck pain.
-This type of neck pain can originate from any repetitive activity, such as exercise, stretching, or even looking at the TV across the room.
+What does it mean when your neck hurts without an obvious injury?
+Often, it’s repetitive motion.
+Just as repetitive movements can strain other muscles, the same thing can happen to your neck.
+This type of pain can originate from any repetitive activity, such as exercise, stretching, or even looking at your phone.

 2. Arthritis